serialwaffle/IPChecks/README.md

  An alphabetical list of URLs that will return the requester's external IP address.

+All examples below are used/tested in Linux bash and Windows cmd.

+For use cases in other languages, [Click Here.](https://github.com/serialwaffle/MyIPQuery/blob/main/CodeSamples.md)

  @serialWaffle if you want to contribute.

 ## The list.